 Just the very fact that seniors have lived longer means some are acutely aware that in past years some folks died from cancer soon after diagnosis.
 Those who haven’t had more recent experience with cancer might still carry that dismal viewpoint.
 This is where re-thinking is needed.
 A more hopeful attitude affects both the family’s approach to treatment as well as the immune system!

-In order to get on with the business of treatment and other decisions, seniors or boomers recently diagnosed with cancer may need to realize that dealing with cancer involves going in a completely different direction than the previous act of just putting one’s affairs in order.
-The new mindset is about living with cancer as a chronic condition.
+In order to get on with the business of treatment and other decisions, seniors or boomers recently diagnosed with cancer or other chronic disease may need to realize that dealing with it involves going in a completely different direction.
+In the past people just thought of putting one’s affairs in order.
+The new mindset is about living with a chronic condition.

 Older Adults Building Support System During Cancer